-Okay, what is direct marketing?
+Okay, what is a direct response campaign?

-What does direct marketing do?
+What does direct response marketing do?

 What does all that mean?

-As marketing automation explodes and email, SMS and other marketing mediums are used more commonly, direct marketing becomes more and more prominent.
+As marketing automation explodes and email, SMS, and other marketing mediums are used more commonly, direct marketing becomes more and more prominent.
 In fact, it looks as though David Ogilvy's prediction that direct marketing would become vital is true.
 Direct marketing is also the current front line, leading in innovation and causing a scramble that is exploding marketing automation as companies look for ways to engage customers personally.
 So to answer the original question, yes.
-Direct marketing campaign advertising is in fact worth the time and money.
+Direct marketing campaign advertising is, in fact, worth the time and money.
 In fact, different forms of direct marketing can be effectively combined as they are in the SimplyCast 360 platform.
 Direct TV marketing is the most common, but there's no reason the other methods mentioned here can't be incorporated.
 To learn more about marketing automation, visit the SimplyCast marketing automation page.
 A page for direct TV marketing can also be viewed.Get a free demo today!